Parents facing long lineups at Saskatoon vaccination clinic for young children | CBC News

 Friday marked the first day all Saskatchewan parents of children six months to five years old could book an appointment for a pediatric COVID-19 vaccine.

-Some parents in Regina reported that they had difficulty booking slots Friday, but Saskatoon parents were able to get some.
+Some parents in Regina reported that they had difficulty booking slots Friday, but some Saskatoon parents were able to get bookings.

 However, parents in Saskatoon were reporting wait times of more than two hours to get their children vaccinated at the local clinic at Prairieland Park.